Richa-yadav/The_User_Management_Portal/README.md

 A responsive web application built with React JS for managing student details, including CRUD operations and search functionality.

+The project is deployed on Netlify.
+Follow [https://user-management-portal.netlify.app/] to open the app on your browser

 ## Features

 - **Add User Details:** Add new users with first name, last name, email, and avatar.